Covid-19 & Weddings in Costa Rica

 In the unlikely event that we get sick or if we think we might get in touch with someone that is sick and are unable to attend a wedding, we will send a capable and wonderful photographer that we trust to cover your wedding.
 We will edit their photos to keep a similar look edit-wise.
 We have always had emergency plans set in place for illness or injury and these plans will not change.
 We are grateful to be friends with an amazing network of photographers in Costa Rica so you can be sure you will get a great job no matter what.

-Will Covid-19 change the way we shoot your wedding?
+Will Covid-19 change the way we work through the shoot?

 Not really, we are very lucky that in our service and by the way we work we can easily keep at least 2mts (6 feet) distance in almost every situation, we are also taking precautions by wearing a facemask when need it, using disposable gloves if we touch your personal items and always having hand sanitizer with us, but the workflow itself doesn’t change, so our final work is not affected by this.
 Now, if one of the guests, you, or we have any symptoms of Covid-19 you must bring that subject up in advance of the shoot, and we will do the same, so we can figure out a way to deal with this, safety comes first and these have to be our rule all the time to keep everybody safe and happy.
 These conversations may be awkward but they are vitally important.